jonaseberle/euroscope-afv-wine/README.md

-# VATSIM EuroScope and AfV on wine
+# VATSIM EuroScope and Audio for VATSIM on non-Windows

-This is a script that's meant to facilitate installing an ATC-environment for Linux users.
+This is a script that's meant to facilitate installing an ATC-environment for Linux/Mac users.

 If everything goes well, it does not require any additional interaction.